Ayushm28114/Data-Structure-and-Algorithm/README.md

 # Data-Structure-and-Algorithm
-A collection of LeetCode questions, a path to master DSA.
+A collection of LeetCode questions, a path to master DSA

 <!---LeetCode Topics Start-->
 # LeetCode Topics